carlosperate/awesome-microbit/README.md

 - [Simple gimbal with micro:bit and 2 servos](https://www.instructables.com/Simple-Gimbal-With-Microbit-and-2-Servos/) - How to make a simple gimbal stabiliser controlled by the micro:bit.
 - [Disaster Management with Smart Circuit Breaker](https://blog.adacore.com/make-with-ada-2020-disaster-management-smart-circuit-breaker) - Ensuring safety against electrical fire or shock during earthquake, flood, gas leakage & fire breakout by disconnecting mains with smart circuit breaker.
 - [micro:bit Corona Scanner](https://github.com/znuh/microbit-corona-scanner) - Using a micro:bit to listen to Bluetooth COVID-19 Exposure Notifications from COVID mobile apps.
+- [Automatic Plant Watering System Using a micro:bit](https://www.instructables.com/Automatic-Plant-Watering-System-Using-a-Microbit/) - How to build an automatic plant watering system using a micro:bit, moisture sensor, and some other small electronic components.

 ### 🏗️ Project Collections